SahanEdirimanna/Aquaguard/README.md

 ## How It Works

 - The app connects to an IoT system (e.g., ESP32) that collects sensor data and controls devices
-- Communication may use Wi-Fi and cloud services (e.g., Websockets and MQTT)
+- Communication use Wi-Fi and Digital Ocean cloud services

 ## Getting Started